Summary

 Acceptance rate is not the same as real speedup.
 Offline training can optimize acceptance in a lab setting, but production speedup depends on the actual serving stack: kernels, numeric precision (FP8/FP4), batching, scheduling, and hardware behavior.
 The best draft model offline may not be the best model online.
 In practice, most teams train multiple drafters but end up selecting only one — Aurora enables a direct speedup comparison because it operates online.

 These gaps suggest that speculative decoding should not be treated merely as a modeling problem ("train a better drafter"), but as a joint learning-and-serving problem.
-By closing the loop, Aurora creates a continuously improving service where the speculator learns from every request it serves.

 2. The core idea: A serve-to-train flywheel powered by RL